Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Introduction

-\begin{itemize} \item {\bfseries Group-norm-constrained multitask learning} problems with group-$\ell_2$ norms \cite{nricip11, bachConsistency, jacob} or group-$\ell_{\infty}$ norms \cite{networklinf, negahbanlinf,TurVW05} have as atoms unit Euclidean balls and unit $\ell_\infty$-norm balls, respectively, restricted to specific groups of variables. \item {\bfseries Group lasso with overlapping groups} arises from applications in genomics, image processing, and machine learning \cite{nricip11, jacob}.
+\begin{itemize} \item {\bfseries Group-norm-constrained multitask learning} problems with group-$\ell_2$ norms \cite{nricip11,bachConsistency,jacob} or group-$\ell_{\infty}$ norms \cite{networklinf,negahbanlinf,TurVW05} have as atoms unit Euclidean balls and unit $\ell_\infty$-norm balls, respectively, restricted to specific groups of variables. \item {\bfseries Group lasso with overlapping groups} arises from applications in genomics, image processing, and machine learning \cite{nricip11,jacob}.
 It is shown in \cite{nraistats} that the sum of $\ell_2$ norms of overlapping groups of variables is an atomic norm. \item { \bfseries Moment problems}, which arise in applications such as radar, communications, seismology, and sensor arrays, have an atomic set which is uncountably infinite \cite{offgrid}.
 Each atom is a trigonometric moment sequence of an atomic measure supported on the unit interval \cite{offgrid}.
 This methodology can be extended to signal classes such as Bessel functions, Gaussians, and wavelets. \item {\bfseries Group testing on graphs} and network tomography finds widespread applications in sensor, computer, social, and biological networks \cite{graph_saligrama,jacob}.
-In such applications, it is typically required to identify a set of faulty edges/nodes from measurements that are based on the known structure of the graph.
+It is typically required to identify a set of faulty edges/nodes from measurements that are based on the known structure of the graph.
 Each atom can be defined as a subset of nodes or edges in the graph. \item {\bfseries Hierarchical norms} arise in topic modeling \cite{bachhierarchical}, climate and oceanology applications \cite{sglclimate}, and fMRI data analysis \cite{soslassonips}.
 The atoms here are hybrids of group-sparse and sparse atoms. \item {\bfseries OSCAR}-regularized problems use an octagonal penalty to simultaneously identify a sparse set of pairwise correlated variables \cite{oscar_bondell}.
-The atoms are vectors containing at most two nonzeros, with each nonzero entry being $\pm 1$. \item {\bfseries Tensor Completion:} Signals modeled as tensors have recently enjoyed renewed interest in machine learning \cite{animatensor}.
-In the case we consider here, in which the tensor is symmetric, orthogonally decomposable, and low (symmetric) rank, the atoms consist of unit-rank symmetric tensors. \item {\bfseries Deconvolution} is the problem of splitting a signal $z=x+y$ into its constituent components $x$ and $y$ \cite{mccoydemix}, where $x$ and $y$ are succinct with respect to different sets of atoms.
-Typical cases include the atomic sets being sparse and low rank \cite{lowranksparse2}, sparse in the canonical and discrete cosine transform (DCT) bases, and sparse and group sparse \cite{dirty}. \end{itemize}
+The authors in \cite{mario_oscar} show that it can be cast as an atomic-norm-regularized problem.
+In two dimensions, the atoms are the signed canonical basis vectors, and vectors with equal magnitude entries. \item {\bfseries Tensor Completion:} Signals modeled as tensors have recently enjoyed renewed interest in machine learning \cite{animatensor}.
+We consider here the case of symmetric, orthogonally decomposable, and low-symmetric-rank tensors, in which the atoms are unit-rank symmetric tensors. \item {\bfseries Deconvolution} is the problem of splitting a signal $z=x+y$ into two components that are succinct with respect to different sets of atoms \cite{mccoydemix}.
+Typical cases include the atomic sets being sparse and low-rank \cite{lowranksparse2}, sparse in the canonical and discrete cosine transform (DCT) bases, and sparse and group-sparse \cite{dirty}. \end{itemize}